-Candida, SIBO or H. pylori (helicobacter pylori) may occur alone, but they frequently exist in conjunction with one another or one leads to the other at some point.
+Candida, SIBO, or H. pylori (Helicobacter pylori) may occur alone, but they frequently exist in conjunction with one another or one leads to the other at some point.
 Since many of their symptoms overlap and testing for each of them is not very reliable and complete eradication is very difficult in each condition, it can sometimes be hard to differentiate between the three of them or get an accurate diagnosis.

 Since dysbiosis makes one vulnerable to any microbe, Candida may open the door for SIBO or H. Pylori, or vice versa in any direction.
 Sometimes it can be hard to know which one came first, however, one thing is for certain — they can all perpetuate one another.
-Each of them can cause inflammation and degradation of the gut lining and compromise the immune system, which then creates an environment that encourages proliferation of either one.
+Each of them can cause inflammation and degradation of the gut lining and compromise the immune system, which then creates an environment that encourages the proliferation of either one.

 As we learned in our previous discussion on this topic, overgrowth of bacteria in the small intestine may cause elevated levels of ammonia that increase the gut pH, weaken the immune system, impair function of the ileocecal valve and create leaky gut, and create sympathetic nervous system dominance, all of which would create an ideal environment for Candida to thrive.
-Hydrogen, which is produced by bacteria, can be used as a source of energy by H. pylori, so SIBO provides a never ending source of fuel for H. pylori.
+Hydrogen, which is produced by bacteria, can be used as a source of energy by H. pylori, so SIBO provides a never-ending source of fuel for H. pylori.
 Additionally, Candida can attach itself to bacteria, which provides it with protection from antifungals.

 However, Candida can create opiates, deplete acetylcholine and serotonin, increase histamine and intestinal permeability, impair thyroid function, immunity and the ileocecal valve and can cause sympathetic dominance, all of which could encourage small intestinal bacterial overgrowth.
 H. pylori can also hide inside of Candida yeast cells.

-If H. pylori colonizes the small intestine, it will contribute to inflammation and leaky gut that can encourage both SIBO and Candida.
+If H. pylori colonize the small intestine, it will contribute to inflammation and leaky gut that can encourage both SIBO and Candida.
 If it colonizes the stomach, it will reduce our hydrochloric acid levels, which fosters the overgrowth of other bacteria and Candida.